THE CHRISTMAS HOLIDAY STARTS HERE:

 FESTIVUS: For the rest of us.
 Technically already started, so I can be one of your grievances.

-SCARY GHOST STORIES: I overheard Andy Williams crooning "The Most Wonderful Time of the Year" in a store a few years back, and the lyric about "scary ghost stories" never really struck me before.
+SCARY GHOST STORIES: I overheard Andy Williams crooning "The Most Wonderful Time of the Year" in a store this month, and the lyric about "scary ghost stories" never really struck me before.
 Took me a second, but I supposed he was referring to Dickens.
 It turns out -- as noted by a coworker -- that this was a thing in Victorian England... and the modern day.
-BONUS: Krampus, which has now inspired a major motion picture, and a Nativity set.
-DOUBLE BONUS: NME rounds up 10 Deliciously Scary Christmas Movies.
-TRIPLE BONUS: 18 Killer Santas From Film and TV.
+BONUS: Krampus!

 TEN UNFORGETTABLE Musical Christmas Moments On Film.